Kabogo Advices Waititu To Forget Governor Seat, Consider Charges

 (KDRTV)-Ex-Kiambu Governor William Kabogo tells Ferdinand Waititu in uncertain terms, to forget about the governor seat and concentrate on the charges before the court

-Ferdinand Waititu was ousted on Wednesday after the Senate approved the impeachemtn process
+Ferdinand Waititu was ousted on Wednesday after the Senate approved the impeachment process

 Kabogo was speaking after Waititu moved to court in a bid to halt the new Kiambu Governor of Kiambu James Nyoro from from appointing Deputy until his case is determined.